UGANDA

 Hosted by The African Children’s Choir, Kenya

-A Kenyan ACC story of kids kept from the stage—but never from school.
+A Kenyan ACC story of children who were kept from the stage, but never from their education.

 FRI 2 Oct - MON 5 Oct - 3 nights